WhyAre/tp/docs/DeveloperGuide.md

 our app supports commands with subcommands (e.g. `tutorial add`, `tutorial delete`).
 Our implementation is similar to that of a Recursive Descent Parser.

-Here is a (partial) diagram showing how the recursive parsing works (classes not involved are omitted):
+Here is a (partial) diagram showing how the recursive parsing works, using the `TutorialParser` as an example
+(classes not involved are omitted):

 <img src="images/TutorialClassDiagram.png" width="600"/>